This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Bring a large pot of salted water to a boil over high heat.
+• Cook the macaroni: Bring a large pot of salted water to a boil over high heat.
 Once boiling, add the macaroni.
 Boil the macaroni until the pasta is fully cooked, 6-8 minutes.
 Once the pasta is cooked, drain and set aside to cool.

 1 lb elbow macaroni

-• While the pasta is cooling, prepare the dressing.
-In a large bowl, combine the mayonnaise, Greek yogurt, honey, mustard, salt, pepper, and pickle relish.
+• While the pasta is cooling, prepare the dressing: In a large bowl, combine the mayonnaise, Greek yogurt, honey, mustard, salt, black pepper, and pickle relish.
 Whisk to combine.

 1 cup mayonnaise , ⅓ cup plain Greek yogurt, 1 tbsp honey, 2 tbsp prepared yellow mustard, ½ tsp kosher salt, ½ tsp freshly ground black pepper, ¼ cup pickle relish

-• Add the slightly cooled macaroni and stir to combine the dressing and pasta.
-Add in the chopped hardboiled eggs, scallion, dill, parsley, and cubed cheese.
-Stir and serve immediately.
+• Combine: Add the slightly cooled macaroni and stir to combine the dressing and pasta.
+Add in the chopped hard-boiled eggs, scallion, dill, parsley, and cubed cheese and stir.
+Serve immediately or let it sit for 1-2 hours to let the flavors combine.

 4 large hard-boiled eggs, 3 scallions (white and light green parts), 8 oz cheddar cheese, 2 tbsp chopped fresh dill, 2 tbsp chopped fresh parsley